 Most of the cherries in these parts are grown on the Leelanau and Old Mission Peninsulas, as well as a long strip in the drumlin country of western Antrim County.
 It’s all beautiful scenery, surrounded by deep glacial lakes and inlets – which, of course, is what creates the mild “microclimate” that makes it possible to grow such delicate fruits here in the first place.
 The bloom usually takes place in the middle of the month, depending on the weather.
 Plus there are lots of ways to get out and enjoy them during a visit to “America’s Cherry Capital.”

 Most people tour cherry country by automobile, and that’s understandable.
 This is a renowned wine region, after all, and blossom season is a perfect time to combine the visual treat of the bloom with the tasty treat of a wine-tasting tour.
-Just a few days away, on April 30 and May 1 the wineries of the Leelanau Peninsula hold an event called the Spring Sip & Savor, where you can wander among 17 wineries trying wine and food pairings, and on May 14, the Wineries of Old Mission Peninsula have a similar event called Blossom Day.
+May 6 - 7, the wineries of the Leelanau Peninsula hold an event called the Spring Sip & Savor, where you can wander among the wineries trying wine and food pairings, and on May 13, the Wineries of Old Mission Peninsula have a similar event called Blossom Day.
 (You can devise your own tour, too!)

 Finally, if you prefer looking at all those flowers from a distance, you can even observe the blossoms from the cockpit of your own kayak, paddling along the surface of the Bay or one of the larger lakes that parallel it (Elk Lake to the east and Lake Leelanau to the west are good candidates for blossom-viewing paddling expeditions.)
 It’s not exactly close-up and personal, but it’s an interesting way to enjoy the big picture of it all!